hoast/hoast/README.md

 ### Source packages

+- `source-custom`, extends base-sourcer.
+Allows you to provide your own custom source methods.
+Helps you from having to create a package for simple one-off behaviour.
 - `source-readfiles`

 ### Process packages

-- `process-custom`, provide your own custom process method.
+- `process-custom`, extends base-processor.
+Allows you to provide your own custom process methods.
+Helps you from having to create a package for simple one-off behaviour.
 - `process-transform`
 - `process-writefiles`